 Summer may have just officially started, but kidney stone season began a couple of weeks ago.
-Doctors see an increase in kidney stone cases when the weather warms up.
+Healthcare providers see an increase in kidney stone cases when the weather warms up.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Kidney stones are solid, often irregularly-shaped formations made of mineral and acid salts.
-They can travel into the ureter, which is the tube connecting the kidney and bladder, and cause excruciating lower back pain and groin discomfort.
+Kidney stones are solid, often irregularly shaped formations made of mineral and acid salts.
+They can travel into your ureter, which is the tube connecting your kidney and bladder, and cause excruciating lower back pain and groin discomfort.

 When people come to the emergency room with pain, which is usually a sign that the stone is moving, it happens more often in the summer than in the winter months.